×

 Thesis Component:

 A Thesis Evaluation Committee (TEC) is constituted for every participant.
-The TEC consists of the FPM (RM) Chair, the participant's Thesis Advisory Committee, and two experts on the subject area.
+The TEC consists of the Associate Dean, FPM (RM), the participant's Research Advisory Committee, and two experts on the subject area.
 The TEC evaluates the thesis and conducts a viva voce before approving the thesis.
 The successful participant becomes eligible for the award of the title Fellow, Institute of Rural Management, Anand (Fellow, IRMA).

 Publication: